 How watchdog protection works

 Watchdog chip, also called watchdog timer.
 It is a piece of hardware in a microcontroller.
-If the system gets stuck somewhere then the watchdog timer is used to generate a system reset and if the system gets into an infinite loop of execution then the watchdog timer will reset the system to get out of the infinite loop.
+If the system gets stuck somewhere, then the watchdog timer is used to generate a system reset, and if the system gets into an infinite loop of execution, then the watchdog timer will reset the system to get out of the infinite loop.
 Watchdog is a safety mechanism in embedded systems that makes your system reliable, but it depends on how the watchdog timer is used.

 How watchdog protection works